QuestForTetris/tetris-writeup/VarLife.md

 <img src="http://play.starmaninnovations.com/static/d3applets/renders/ixoJIHLDPe.gif"/>
 Short url: http://play.starmaninnovations.com/varlife/EGTlKktmeI

 The AND-NOT gate, abbreviated to "ANT gate", turned out to be a vital component.
-It is a gate that passes a signal from A if and only if there is a signal from B too.
+It is a gate that passes a signal from A if and only if there is no signal from B. Hence, "A AND NOT B".

 [Remember to upload to SE Imgur]
 <img src="http://play.starmaninnovations.com/static/d3applets/renders/RCPmrbcQIQ.gif"/>